Number of staff and nature of the first instance authority

 The CGRS is responsible for examining applications for international protection and is competent to take decisions at first instance.
 The institutional independence of the CGRS is explicitly laid down in law.[1]
 It thus takes individual decisions on asylum applications and does not take any instruction from the competent Minister – or State Secretary – for Asylum and Migration.
 However, under certain circumstances defined by the Aliens Act, the latter can be involved in asylum procedures.
 For example, the Ministry can ask the CGRS to re-examine a previously obtained protection status.
 It can also request from the determining authority to prioritise a specific case.[2]

-In 2021, the CGRS had a total of 487 FTE staff, out of which 259 FTE were caseworkers responsible for examining applications for international protection.[3]
+In 2022, the CGRS had a total of 520 FTE staff, with a total of 643 collaborators.
 During 2022 and in the first two months of 2023, around 170 new caseworkers were hired.
-The start of 50 to 70 new caseworkers is planned in March and April 2023, bringing the total to about 600 FTE staff.
-This number is higher than ever before and aims to eliminate the backlog of cases on the level of the CGRS (see also: Audit of the Belgian asylum authorities).[4]
+An increase of around 50 to 70 new caseworkers is planned in March and April 2023, bringing the total to about 600 FTE staff.
+This number is higher than ever before and aims to eliminate the backlog of cases on the level of the CGRS (see also: Audit of the Belgian asylum authorities).[3]

 Regarding its internal structure, the CGRS is divided into geographical departments and units responsible for certain asylum procedures and/or certain asylum applicants.
 It has two vulnerability-oriented units that provide support to caseworkers dealing with specific cases, as will be discussed further below.
 The Dublin procedure, however, is conducted by the Immigration Office before transmitting the application to the CGRS.